WEB31-hiatus/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A closure gives a function access to all data within its lexical environment.
+For example, if a function is nested within a function, then the child function has access to any variables declared in the parent function.

 2. Study the following code, then answer the questions below.

 ```js